Recommendations

 Jack's dog, Peter the Great, is the sole witness to Phil's murder of Barbara Jane's stepfather.
 Peter fetches his master, and Jack's presence at the scene of the crime results in his being convicted of the murder.
 With Peter's assistance, however, Jack escapes from jail and goes to Mexico with Barbara Jane.
 They find Phil, and Peter's ferocity wrings a confession from the culprit.

-The influence of Chester M. Franklin in The Silent Accuser can be felt in the way modern Action films handle thematic gravity.
+The influence of Chester M. Franklin in The Silent Accuser can be felt in the way modern Drama films handle thematic gravity.
 From the specific lighting choices to the pacing, this 1924 release set a high bar for atmospheric immersion.

 View Details